NASA-Planetary-Science/sbmt-client/misc/server/sbmt/nh/content/index.md

    -  Linux: [VERSIONXXXXXX-linux-x64.zip](releases/VERSIONXXXXXX-linux-x64.zip)
    -  Windows: [VERSIONXXXXXX-windows-x64.zip](releases/VERSIONXXXXXX-windows-x64.zip)

+NOTE: Starting with the 0.7.7 release Mac OS Catalina is supported.
+The install process for the software for all mac users has changed to accommodate this support: 1) Open the downloaded .pkg and follow instructions in the install wizard.
+2) SBMT will now appear as an application in the /Applications/SBMT folder.
+The functionality of the tool should be unchanged.
+Please contact sbmt@jhuapl.edu if you encounter installation issues.

 NOTE: On a Mac, built in Apple security measures may cause you to see an error message the first time you try to run a downloaded version of the SBMT: "runsbmt can't be opened because the identity of the developer cannot be confirmed."
 Rest assured that the SBMT is safe to run.
-To open the SBMT for the first time, right-click on the "runsbmt" icon, select "open", and then click the "open" button.
+To open the SBMT for the first time, right-click on the "SBMT" icon in your /Applications/SBMT folder, select "open".
 The SBMT should then open without further problems, and this additional step will not be necessary until you download a new version of the tool.

 ## System requirements
 * Java 8 1.8.0_101 or above